A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

 \subsection{Spectral problem for elliptic potentials}

 We have shown that for elliptic potentials the large $\lambda$ asymptotic solution is always related to the monodromy along the periodic $2\omega_1$.
 So what is the role for $2\omega_2$ and $2\omega_3$?
-This question is related to the generalized Floquet theory for elliptic function, the so-called {\em doubly-periodic Floquet theory}, which only has been occasionally discussed during the past, e.g. in \cite{Floquet1884, Picard1881, Hermite1885, Arscott-Wright1969, Sleeman-Smith-Wright1984}.
+This question is related to the generalized Floquet theory for elliptic function, the so-called {\em doubly-periodic Floquet theory}, which only has been occasionally discussed during the past, e.g. in Refs.~\cite{Floquet1884, Picard1881, Hermite1885, Arscott-Wright1969, Sleeman-Smith-Wright1984}.
 Some new features due to the complex nature of the elliptic function arise, make the extension nontrivial.
+Although it is not a very well understood subject, in this paper we would use this term for this open problem.
 Among the limited results that already exist on this topic, it seems that there is not an explicit statement about the relation of monodromy along $2\omega_2$, $2\omega_3$ and the spectrum of the equation.
 In this section we give a few examples to show that the monodromy of $v(x)$ along $2\omega_2$ and $2\omega_3$ indeed play a role in the spectral problem, they are related to two other asymptotic solutions that differ from (\ref{ellipsoidalJaceigenvalue}) given above.

 Therefore the problem we are trying to answer is related to the complete characterization of all asymptotic spectra for elliptic potentials.
 For such a Schr\"{o}dinger operator the spectral solution $\lambda$ is controlled by the characteristic coupling strength of potential $\kappa$, or more precisely by the ratio $\f{\nu}{\kappa}$, often it has no analytical expression.
 How does the relation $\lambda(\nu,\kappa)$ vary when we turn the value of $\f{\nu}{\kappa}$?
 When $\lambda(\nu,\kappa)$ can be represented by an asymptotic series?
-The answer is not obvious at all.
+The answer is not obvious.
 In the literature it is even not systematically studied how many asymptotic solutions there are for an elliptic potential.